antarctica/lantern/docs/site.md

 - a `primary_nav_items` variable for [Primary Navigation](#primary-navigation)
 - a `html_head` macro builds a `<head>` element
   - requires a [Site Metadata](/docs/models.md#static-site-metadata) context object
+  - includes CSS and JS resources, use the `head_scripts_extra` block to include additional scripts
 - a `header` macro builds a site wide `<header>` element with side wide navigation and development phase banner including site feedback
 - a `feedback_widget` macro creates a [User Feedback](#user-feedback) widget